-- 75. The Committee welcomes the adoption of the Law No. 3 of 1997 on Juvenile Justice. - 76.
-The Committee is very concerned at the very large number of children sentenced to jail even for petty crimes and despite article 66 (4) of Law No. 39 of 1999 on Human Rights, that these children are often detained with adults and in poor conditions, even when in detention centres for children - 77.
-The Committee reiterates its serious concern that the minimum age of criminal responsibility, set at 8 years, is too low. - 78.
-The Committee recommends that the State party: - a) raise the minimum age of criminal responsibility to an internationally acceptable level; - b) ensure that detained children are always separated from adults, and that deprivation of liberty is used only as a last resort, for the shortest appropriate time period and in appropriate conditions; - c) in cases where deprivation of liberty is unavoidable, improve procedures of arrest and conditions of detention, and establish special units within the police for the handling of cases of children in conflict with the law; - d) ensure the full implementation of juvenile justice standards and in particular article 37 (b) and article 40 para.
-2 sub-para. (b)(ii)-(iv) and (vii) of the Convention, as well the United Nations Standard Minimum Rules for the Administration of Juvenile Justice (the Beijing Rules) and the United Nations Guidelines for the Prevention of Juvenile Delinquency (the Riyadh Guidelines), and in the light of the Committee's 1995 discussion day on the administration of juvenile justice.
+75. The Committee welcomes the adoption of Law No. 3 of 1997 on Juvenile Justice.

+76. The Committee is very concerned at the very large number of children sentenced to jail even for petty crimes and despite article 66, paragraph 4, of Law No. 39 of 1999 on Human Rights, and that these children are often detained with adults and are detained in poor conditions, even when in detention centres for children.

+77. The Committee reiterates its serious concern that the minimum age of criminal responsibility, set at eight years, is too low.

+(a) Raise the minimum age of criminal responsibility to an internationally acceptable level;

+(b) Ensure that detained children are always separated from adults, and that deprivation of liberty is used only as a last resort, for the shortest appropriate time and in appropriate conditions;

+(c) In cases where deprivation of liberty is unavoidable, improve procedures of arrest and conditions of detention and establish special units within the police for the handling of cases of children in conflict with the law;

+(d) Ensure the full implementation of juvenile justice standards, in particular article 37 (b) and article 40, paragraph 2 (b) (ii)-(iv) and (vii) of the Convention, as well as the United Nations Standard Minimum Rules for the Administration of Juvenile Justice (the Beijing Rules) and the United Nations Guidelines for the Prevention of Juvenile Delinquency (the Riyadh Guidelines), and in the light of the Committee's 1995 day of general discussion on the administration of juvenile justice.